polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 1. Open a new terminal shell on your computer.

-2. Create a web application to use Substrate Connect by cloning the `empty-webapp` template by running the following command:
+2. Create a web application to use Substrate Connect by cloning the `empty-webapp` template with the following command:

    ```bash
    git clone https://github.com/bernardoaraujor/empty-webapp
    ```

-1. Change to the `empty-webapp` directory by running the following command:
+3. Change to the `empty-webapp` directory by running the following command:

    ```bash
    cd empty-webapp
    ```

-2. Install dependencies from the Polkadot-JS RPC provider by running the following command:
+4. Install dependencies from the Polkadot-JS RPC provider by running the following command:

    ```bash
    yarn add @polkadot/rpc-provider
    ```

-2. Install dependencies from the Polkadot-JS API by running the following command:
+5. Install dependencies from the Polkadot-JS API by running the following command:

    ```bash
    yarn add @polkadot/api